->Holy Trinity is built of brownstone, which thus reflects the characteristic but not invariable appearance of Episcopal Churches in America and for a long time fit right in with the brownstone houses of that part of Philadelphia.
+>Holy Trinity is built of brownstone, which thus reflects the character but the not invariable appearance of Episcopal Churches in America and for a long time fit right in with the brownstone houses of that part of Philadelphia.
 Since ample supplies of brownstone were available from the region of Hummelstown, Pennsylvania during the Nineteenth century, it was then a local fashion.
-Holy Trinity also has the first American carrillon.
-Although carrillons are very popular in the low countries of Europe, they only came to America in the early Twentieth century, the very first being the one in Holy Trinity.
+Holy Trinity also has the first American carillon.
+Although carillon is very popular in the low countries of Europe, they only came to America in the early Twentieth century, the very first being the one in Holy Trinity.
 The most modern versions are run by electric controls, but the traditional ones require pounding a heavy wooden frame to ring the various bells.
-Carrillon players in that tradition tend to resemble blacksmiths, and have a similar directness of speech.
+Carillon players in that tradition tend to resemble blacksmiths and have a similar directness of speech.

 |Holy Trinity Church|

 Phillips Brooks spent eight years as Rector of Holy Trinity during the Civil War, where his fame as a preacher spread far and wide, eventually resulting in his being called away to be Bishop of Boston.
 Before the days of amplifying systems, his physical stature was of considerable use in swaying large audiences.
 He was 6' 4" tall and weighed nearly 300 pounds.
 Holy Trinity is quite a large church, but Brooks would fill it to capacity three times every Sunday.
 He was an enthusiast for Abraham Lincoln and strongly anti-slavery in a city that still harbored a great deal of sympathy for the South.
 He travelled to Gettysburg to minister to the wounded, and after Lincoln was assassinated, preached a notable funeral oration as the funeral train paused on its way through Philadelphia to Springfield, Illinois.